 Nursing Education Scholarship Program

-The North Dakota Board of Nursing administers the Nursing Education Scholarship (NES) Program that is established by NDCC 43-12.1-08.
+The North Dakota Board of Nursing administers the Nursing Education Scholarship (NES) Program, established by NDCC 43-12.1-08.
 (2)(g), regulated under NDAC 54-04.2-01 and supported by nurse licensure renewal fees.
 The goal of the NES Program is to promote interest in nursing and provide scholarships to North Dakota residents attending an approved prelicensure or accredited graduate nursing program, or nurse refresher course that meets board requirements.
-The NES Program was created to provide assistance to North Dakota residents, including licensed nurses pursuing further nursing education, and prelicensure nursing students that have already completed part of a nursing program.
+The NES Program was created to provide assistance to North Dakota residents, including licensed nurses pursuing further nursing education, and prelicensure nursing students who have already completed part of a nursing program.

 Eligibility Requirements: